vuepress-theme-hope/vuepress-theme-hope/docs/theme/src/guide/blog/article.md

 The theme provides separate lists for the two special pages: encrypted article page and slide page.
 You can view them on the `/encrypt/` and `/slide/` pages.

-At the same time, in order to help visitors distinguish between these two categories of pages, their categories will be clearly marked with icons in the article list.
+At the same time, to help visitors distinguish between these two categories of pages, their categories will be clearly marked with icons in the article list.

 ![Category Tips](./assets/icon-type.png)